 Divers will begin the course by completing the PADI Deep Diving Manual and DVD.
-Then there is a classroom component conducted on the same night as the confined water training.
+Course can be completed locally or on many of our trips.
+Locally, we have a classroom component conducted on the same night as the confined water training.
 During the classroom session, students will discuss various concerns related to deep diving including reasons to dive deeper, equipment considerations, as well as gas narcosis.

 During the confined water training, the instructor will evaluate students’ buoyancy control and instruct them on proper procedures for deep diving including advanced techniques for ascents, descents, and safety stops.
 In addition, students will learn alternate fin kicks so as to minimize disturbing the bottom.
 They will also be presented with methods to manage their emergency air supply.